Membership Sale: Join in June to receive $75 off Enrollment Fee and 5 Free Guest Passes. Terms apply. Learn More.

 • Democracy and Social Justice

 Volunteer opportunities are also offered by the Pozez JCC in conjunction with partner organizations.
 In December, the J partnered with Bethlehem Lutheran Church for Hypothermia Prevention Week and collaborated with congregations Beth Emeth and Olam Tikvah to cover more than 80 volunteer commitments during the week!
-Volunteers included adults and children; see the photo of Leslie Casciato, her two children and friends making sandwiches for shelter guests to eat the next day.
-Leslie and her children wanted to help the community during their school winter break.
+Volunteers included adults and children who made sandwiches for shelter guests to eat the next day.
+Participant Leslie and her children wanted to help the community during their school winter break.
 HPW gave her an opportunity to teach them about Tikkun Olam.
 She and her children also helped with cleaning up the sleeping mats at the end of the week.

 For MLK Day of Service, the J partnered with Volunteer Fairfax to prepare 150 activity bags for children being treated for cancer and collected 1,350 pounds of food for a local food pantry!
 On April 7, the kick- off to Good Deeds Week, additional activity bags will be prepared at Gesher Jewish Day School from 1:30pm-3:30pm and on April 14th all are invited to participate in HorizonWALKS at National Harbor; this fundraiser supports Horizon Day Camp – Metro DC so that kids with cancer and their siblings can attend summer camp at the J free of charge.
 The Women’s Social Impact Group is looking for ‘a few good women’ to join its dedicated group already performing mitzvot (good deeds).